If you want to get the most competitive loan and credit card deals, you'll need a good credit score. Find out why it matters.

 How can I get my credit score?

 You can access your credit report through MoneySuperMarket’s Credit Monitor app for free.
-TransUnion calculates your score and we provide helpful tips and insights on how to improve your score, along with a view on which credit cards you are high likely to be accepted for.
+TransUnion calculates your score and we provide helpful tips and insights on how you might improve your score, along with a view on which credit cards you are likely to be accepted for.

 How do lenders use credit scores?